Terms & Conditions

 Acceptance of delivery or collection of the Goods shall be conclusive evidence of the Customers acceptance of these Conditions.

 3. The Company makes every reasonable effort to ensure that the information contained in any advertising material (including on its website) for which it is responsible is correct as at the time of going to press.
 Such material is intended, however, only as a guide, and does not necessarily represent the goods on offer.
 In particular, neither the Company nor its suppliers nor its agents can be held legally liable under the Trade Descriptions Act 1968 or under any other legislation for any inaccuracies of definition, colour, description, illustration (whether photographic or otherwise) or pricing and the Company's policy of continuous improvement determines its right to change specifications and/or prices without notice.
+Occasionally, an error may occur and goods may be either incorrectly priced or described in which case the Company will not be obliged to supply the goods at the incorrect price or in accordance with the incorrect description or at all.
+The Company reserve the right to correct any errors from time to time.
+The Company will (at our discretion) either cancel your order and refund the price you have paid or use reasonable endeavours to contact you and ask you whether you wish to continue with the order at the correct price or correct description.
+If the Company are unable to contact you or you do not wish to continue with the order at the correct price or correct description, the Company will cancel your order and refund the price you have paid.

 4. Whilst the Company will deliver the Goods ordered by the Customer as soon as reasonably practicable, any date for delivery quoted by the Company is for the guidance of the Customer only and does not form part of these Conditions.
 Neither date nor time for delivery shall be of the essence of the Contract.
 The Company shall not be liable to the Customer in respect of any damage or consequential loss of any nature (whether for loss of profit or otherwise), costs, expenses or other consequential detriment suffered by the Customer in respect of any delay in delivery.